-Comparison of the impact of vaginal and oral administration of combined hormonal contraceptives on hepatic proteins sensitive to estrogen
+Comparison of the impact of vaginal and oral administration of combined hormonal contraceptives on hepatic proteins sensitive to estrogen (HTML)

 Sitruk-Ware,Regine; Menard,Joel; Rad,Mandana; Burggraaf,Jacobus; de Kam,Marieke L.; Tokay,Barbara A.; Sivin,Irving; Kluft,Cornelius